krieven/Stacker-sample/README.md

 ## Description

 Stacker sample application is the first [krieven / Stacker](https://github.com/krieven/Stacker)-based app.
-It can be used as reference and demonstrates how to use Stacker to build scalability applications.
+It can be used as reference and explain how to use Stacker to build scalable cloud-native workflow applications.

 ## The application consists of
 - [Client](./client/README.md)